Sir-Satan/Mythical_Lands/README.md

 #### Main Developer and Artist : Kiefy_4_V

 # Disclaimer
-Mythical Lands mod is a third-party modification for Miner Forged and is not affiliated with or endorsed by the original game developers.
+Mythical Lands mod is a third-party modification for Total Miner Forged and is not affiliated with or endorsed by the original game developers.
 Use the mod at your own risk.
 Total miner on steam! [https://store.steampowered.com/app/347600/Total_Miner/]